 An advantage of a receiver is it acts like a more advanced amplifier, in a sense.
 Oftentimes, it contains an integrated amplifier or pre-amp built in.
 There is a radio section built into the device.

-As a crucial part of your home theater, a receiver will have all the inputs you need to get set up for both video and audio.
+As a crucial part of your home theater, a receiver will have all the inputs you need to get set up for both video and music.
 Since it is an all-in-one device, it’s also a space-saving option for people who don’t have much room to spare.
 This is because all the components are condensed into one system rather than being separate parts.

 Amazingly, the price of a receiver will also be cheaper than if you opted for separate components.